kuzzleio/documentation-old/src/sdk-reference/profile/delete.md

 ## Callback Response

-Returns the id of the deleted profile.
+Returns the ID of the deleted profile.